Howden Joinery Executes Share Buyback to Optimize Capital Structure - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Howden Joinery Group PLC announced the repurchase and cancellation of 75,000 of its ordinary shares at an average price of 827.37 pence per share.
-This transaction, conducted through Numis Securities Limited, is part of the company’s ongoing share buyback program, which aims to manage its capital structure and enhance shareholder value.
-Following this transaction, the company holds 3,159,619 shares in treasury, with 544,560,111 shares remaining in issue, representing the total voting rights in the company.
+Howden Joinery Group PLC announced the repurchase and cancellation of 75,000 of its ordinary shares at an average price of 872.68 pence per share.
+This transaction, executed through Barclays Bank PLC, is part of the company’s ongoing efforts to manage its capital structure and enhance shareholder value.
+Following this buyback, the company holds 2,479,691 shares in treasury, with 540,196,155 shares remaining in issue, which represents the total voting rights.
+This move is aligned with regulatory requirements and may impact shareholder calculations regarding their interests in the company.

 Spark’s Take on GB:HWDN Stock